NPDL Tournament of Champions CANCELLED

 2020 — Lafayette, CA, CA/US

-Due to the Coronavirus outbreak, the NPDL-TOC will not be held on April 4-5, 2020.
+Due to the Coronavirus outbreak, the 2020 NPDL-TOC has been cancelled.
+We will not be holding an online TOC this season.
 The full text of the announcement can be viewed by clicking on the button in the sidebar on the right.

 Dear Competitors and Coaches,

 We are delighted to invite all qualifying teams to the 2020 NPDL Tournament of Champions, which will feature seven preliminary rounds of parliamentary debate, followed by elimination rounds.
 We will bring together the most successful high school parliamentary debaters in the United States for the premier tournament of the year.

 The tournament will be held on April 4 and 5, 2020, at the Bentley Upper School, 1000 Upper Happy Valley Road, Lafayette, CA 94549.
 (Bentley also has a lower school in Oakland.)
 The nearest airport is Oakland, but SFO is also feasible.

 Beginning on February 1, 2020, please register on the NPDL website as an auto-qualified team for the 2020 NPDL-TOC.
 The deadline to accept such bids is 11:59 PM (Pacific Time) on March 3, 2020.